SATIADENNIS/dev.graphene.works/docs/development/use_cases/uc_exchange_integration.rst

 - Executing Transfers for Withdrawals

  For transfering funds, we recommend pybitshares.
-This python module enables all features required to operated on/with BitShares.
+This python module enables all features required to operated on/withGraphene.
 The full documentation is available on `pybitshares.com <http://pybitshares.com>`_.